GDQuest/blender-power-sequencer-docs/docs/cut-and-trim.md

 ## Cut and Trim with the Mouse

-You can cut and trim strips with mouse clicks using the add-on.
+You can cut and trim strips with mouse clicks using Power Sequencer.

 The cut and trim tool has two main modes: